 Today, the Philadelphia Boys Choir & Chorale is under the direction of Jeffrey R. Smith, who is also an alumnus of both the Choir and the Chorale.
 Smith became Artistic Director and Conductor in 2004.

 One of the hallmarks of the Choir’s year is its annual goodwill tour.
 Under Dr. Hamilton’s leadership the Choir went on its first foreign tour to Mexico in 1968.
 Since that time, the Choir has represented Philadelphia and the United States in nearly 60 countries including Russia, China, England, France, Cuba, Ecuador and many others.

-The choir has performed with the Philadelphia Orchestra, Pennsylvania Ballet, the Philly POPS, Opera Philadelphia and the Curtis Institute.
+The choir has performed with the Philadelphia Orchestra, Philadelphia Ballet, the Philly POPS, Opera Philadelphia and the Curtis Institute.
 Venues have included the Kimmel Center for the Performing Arts, the Academy of Music in Philadelphia, and Carnegie Hall in New York City.

 The Emmy-winning and Grammy-nominated Philadelphia Boys Choir has performed under the batons of Maestros Eugene Ormandy, Riccardo Muti, Zubin Mehta, Klaus Tennstedt, Wolfgang Sawallisch and Yannick Nézet-Séguin in concerts with the Philadelphia Orchestra.

 The Choir has appeared on Good Morning America, Saturday Night Live, The Today Show and many other television programs.
 It is often featured to sing at Philadelphia Phillies and Philadelphia Eagles games.